 - In many cases, you will receive a “petition to modify, suspend or terminate” your benefits.
 This often happens if your employer suspects you are “faking it” or they want to argue that your injury was not suffered on the job.
 In either case, a workers’ compensation judge will hold a hearing and decide the merits of your case.

-- Another favorite tactic of the employer or their insurance company is the independent medical exam mentioned above.
-In many cases, this “exam” will only last five to 10 minutes and the doctor — who has usually been selected by the employer or their insurance company because of their record in turning down workers’ compensation claims — will issue a report saying that you are healthy enough to return to work.
+- Another tactic of the employer or their insurance company is the independent medical exam mentioned above.
+In many cases, this “exam” will only last five to 10 minutes and the doctor — is usually been selected by the employer or their insurance company because of their record in turning down workers’ compensation claims.
+Following the exam, the doctor will likely issue a report saying that you are healthy enough to return to work.

 - Your employer will then file a “Petition to Terminate Compensation Benefits.”
 If your own doctor, however, disagrees with the employer’s doctor and does not believe you are healthy enough to return to work, you can refuse to return to the job.
 Even if your employer then files the termination petition, you will continue to receive workers’ compensation benefits until a judge reviews your case.

 - If your own doctor, however, feels that you are ready to return to work, but you do not agree with them, there is a good chance that your workers’ compensation benefits may end.
-In this case, a consultation with an experienced workers’ compensation attorney about whether you should return to work is a good idea.
+In this case, a consultation with an experienced workers’ compensation attorney about whether you should return to work.

 - Your employer can also file a petition to terminate or modify your benefits if they offer you a job that considers any medical restrictions you may have, but you choose not to take it.

 - Another sign that your employer is about to try to end your benefits is if you are contacted about interviewing with a vocational consultant.
-This is a consultant hired by the insurance company who wants to try to convince you that you may be able to return to work performing another job in another location.
+This is a consultant hired by the insurance company who wants to try to convince you that you may be able to return to work performing another job at a different employer.
 Remember, the primary purpose of the vocational counselor is not to help you find new employment but to help your employer find ways to terminate your benefits.